jack-bradshaw/FortyTwo/README.md

 }
 ```

-Two decorator classes are provieded for use with the DecoratedAnswerCard class: ColorFadeDecorator and AlphaDecorator.
+Two decorator classes are provided for use with the DecoratedAnswerCard class: ColorFadeDecorator and AlphaDecorator.
 ```java
 public ColorFadeDecorator createColorFadeDecorator() {
 	// Defines the colors to use in the color decorator for different answer properties